How to uninstall AuraSearch adware from the operating system?

 Malware Removal (Mac) | To eliminate possible malware infections, scan your Mac with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner. |

-TotalSearchFunction, SmartSearch and UltraSearchApp are the names of apps that are similar to AuraSearch.
-Although, there are many other examples.
-Typically, these apps are designed to generate revenue for their developers by serving ads, gathering various data and/or promoting some fake search engines.
-In other words, they are useless to their users and can be the culprit of various issues.
+Typically, these apps generate revenue for the developers by serving ads, gathering data, andr promoting fake search engines.
+I.e., they are useless to regular users and can cause serious issues.

 How did AuraSearch install on my computer?

-How to avoid installation of potentially unwanted applications?
+How to avoid installation of potentially unwanted applications

 Files related to AuraSearch adware that need to be removed:

-- ~/Library/Application Support/com.AuraSearch/
+- ~/Library/Application Support/com.AuraSearch/AuraSearch

 - ~/Library/Application Support/com.AuraSearchDaemon/AuraSearch